lalithkumar111/Supply-Chain-Management/README.md

-## Supply Chain Management Analysis
+##Supply Chain Management Analysis

-## Project Overview
+##Project Overview

 This project focuses on analyzing supply chain data to improve operational efficiency, inventory management, and decision-making.
-The project uses Excel, SQL, and Tableau to process, analyze, and visualize supply chain information.

-## Tools Used
+##Tools Used

-* Microsoft Excel
+- Microsoft Excel
-* SQL
-* Tableau
+- Tableau
-* PowerBI

-## My Contribution
+##Project Contribution

-* Cleaned and organized supply chain data using Microsoft Excel.
+- Cleaned and organized supply chain data using Microsoft Excel.
-* Performed data analysis using Excel formulas, Pivot Tables, and charts.
+- Performed data analysis using Excel formulas, Pivot Tables, and charts.
+- Designed interactive dashboards and visualizations using Tableau.
-* Generated reports and insights to support supply chain decision-making.
+- Generated reports and insights to support supply chain decision-making.
-* Assisted in preparing the final project presentation and documentation.
+- Prepared the final project presentation and documentation.

-## Project Outcome
+##Project Outcome

-The analysis helped identify trends in inventory, demand, and supply chain performance, supporting better planning and resource utilization.
+- Identified trends in inventory, demand, and supply chain performance, supporting better planning and resource utilization.

-## Team Contributions

-* SQL: Database creation and query analysis.
-* Tableau: Dashboard development and data visualization.
-* PowerBI:Dashboard development and data visualization.